ruoxuanxiong/staggered_rollout_design/README.md

 This repository contains the Python code to reproduce the results presented in [optimal experimental design for staggered rollouts](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3483934)

-### Quick start
+### Quickstart

 To reproduce the results, download this repo on a machine with Python, run each of Jupyter Notebooks in the [`code`](code) without modification, and then the results are saved in [`result`](result).
-You do not need to set any pathnames, and everything is relative.
-To run the notebooks, only standard libraries (Numpy, pandas, SciPy, Matplotlib, and seaborn) are needed.
+All the notebooks can be run standalone.
+To run the notebooks, you do not need to set any pathnames; everything is relative.
+Only standard libraries (Numpy, pandas, SciPy, Matplotlib, and seaborn) are required in the notebooks.

 ### Solve optimal design